atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/how-to-create-a-copy-of-a-database-in-postgresql.md

 ---
-section: extras
 title: How to create a copy of a database in PostgreSQL
 meta_title:
 description: Create a copy of a database in postgres using psql
+section: extras
+number:
 authors:
 - author: _people/matthew-layne.md
 reviewers:
 - reviewer: _people/matt.md
-feedback_doc_url: ''
-image: ''
+image:
+img_border_on_default: false
 is_featured: false
-img_border_on_default: false
 published: true
 ---
 To create a copy of a database, run the following command in psql: